Skip to main content

 Built-in presets

-MeshAgent ships two convenience constructors:
+MeshAgent ships three convenience constructors:

 Use these helpers when you want broad access, then override individual fields when you need to lock things down.